wedesoft/hornetseye-doc/docs/Installation.md

 Microsoft Windows
 -----------------

 HornetsEye for Microsoft Windows is not supported at the moment.
+The GDI and DirectShow support of the old (monolithic) version needs to be ported.

 Mac OS
 ------